mttschltz/kittythinks/content/food-security-resources.md

 Another example of changing consumer food behaviour is the recent COVID-19 pandemic.
 Especially in locked down, developed countries, people shifted what they consumed and how much of it.\
 Interestingly, two contrary behaviours emerged: there were significant increases in the consumption of vegetables, fruit and flour, but also in sweet and snackable foods.
 This phenomenon may indicate that it is hard to legislate in a way that will change behaviour in the desired direction.

 When examining _deliberate_ efforts to change dietary consumption, we may look at soda taxes.
-These are taxes levied on sugary beverages such as soda, flavoured water, and fruit juices with added sugar  (rarely are they 100% fruit juice added).
+These are taxes levied on sugary beverages such as soda, flavoured water, and fruit juices with added sugar (rarely are 100% fruit juices added, despite similar sugar contents).

 The results of these taxes seem to vary by country.
 Hungary added a 4% tax on soda, sweets, salty snacks and jams in 2011, which resulted in a 19% reduction in soda consumption.
-Conversely,
+Conversely, when the UK added a soda tax in 2018, sugar consumption dropped by 5.2g per adult, but sparked a buying frenzy of popular Scottish soda Irn Bru for cans produced prior to the soda tax.
+Barr's, the soda's manufacturer, had changed their recipe to be exempt from the tax.
+(In fact, 80% of the sugar reduction was attributed to recipe formulation changes, not consumers stopping to buy sodas²).

 ¹_WFP Venezuela Food Security Assessment Main Findings | Data Collected between July and September 2019 - Venezuela (Bolivarian Republic of). (n.d.).
 In ReliefWeb. https://reliefweb.int/report/venezuela-bolivarian-republic/wfp-venezuela-food-security-assessment-main-findings-data_

+²_Dickson, Alex; Gehrsitz, Markus; Kemp, Jonathan (2025).
+"Does a Spoonful of Sugar Levy Help the Calories Go Down?
+An Analysis of the UK Soft Drinks Industry Levy".
+The Review of Economics and Statistics._